ZhiruiJiang98/RealTimeTransaction/DesignDoc.md

 * id: (PK, VARCHAR): Uniquely identifies a user
 * username: (VARCHAR): User's username
 * email: (VARCHAR): User's email
-* createTime: (VARCHAR): Unix Timestamp the user was created
+* createTime: (VARCHAR): Unix Timestamp of the user was created
-* updatedTime: (VARCHAR): Unix Timestamp update with the user profile
+* updatedTime: (VARCHAR): Unix Timestamp of update with the user profile
 * PASSWORD: (VARCHAR): User's password

 #### Account
 * id (PK, VARCHAR): Uniquely identifies an account
 * userId (FK, VARCHAR): User's id
 * balance (VARCHAR): Account balance
-* createTime (VARCHAR): Unix Timestamp the account was created
+* createTime (VARCHAR): Unix Timestamp of the account was created
-* updateTime (VARCHAR): Unix Timestamp the account was last updated
+* updateTime (VARCHAR): Unix Timestamp of the account was last updated
 * currency (VARCHAR): The currency of the account balances.

 #### Transaction